neonevm/neon-evm.docs/devportal/testnet/deploy_contract_via_remix.md

 **Step 5.** In the left side menu select the `Deploy & run transactions`, it is the fourth button.
 The `DEPLOY & RUN TRANSACTIONS` menu will be active.
 In our case there is only one smart contract to deploy.
 Therefore, it is automatically selected from dropdown and Remix will automatically generate a transaction.
-The `Account` field will display an account address and required number of coins to deploy the smart contract.
+The `Account` field will display the amount of the wallet account.
 This data is taken from MetaMask.
 Click the `Deploy` button (Fig. 8).

 <p align="center"> <img width="700" src="./images/remix-8.png" /> </p>